 I have a BS in Mathematics Education and am a state-certified teacher.
 My experience includes tutoring for 17 years as well as 6 years teaching in the classroom.
 I love teaching Algebra!
 I believe in making the subject interesting by making it understandable.
 This is my specialty.
 I am happy to "pre-teach" lessons, review skills, and remediate when necessary for success in and out of the classroom.
 I am available for online lessons and will encourage students in a safe, positive, one-on-one environment.

-Bob Jones University - Bachelors, Mathematics Education
+Undergraduate Degree: Bob Jones University - Bachelors, Mathematics Education

 What is your teaching philosophy?

 The goal of teaching is learning.
 Since every student learns in a unique way, teaching varies depending on the individual.
 I try to assess the needs and learning styles of the individual and meet those specific needs through my instruction.